We’ve all done it.

 - Do you want to feel differently?

-- How will my life be different if I accomplish this goal?
+- How will your life be different if you accomplish this goal?

 Be clear.
 Then, rephrase your goal to most accurately express what you really want.